America Won World War II

 - The expansion campaign Opposing Fronts has one campaign as the German Army as they steamroll the British airborne during Operation Market Garden.

 - The sequel is on the Eastern Front for the first time, following the Russians during the Stalingrad campaign.

 - The Medal of Honor series, however, tend to play this pretty straight, in which you're an American soldier who seems to single-handedly ensure victory in every major Allied campaign and save the day.
-In later expansion packs, this even included battles in which America played no part whatsoever.
+In later expansion packs and games, this even included battles in which America played no part whatsoever.
 That said, the second game of the series focused on a French woman, Manon Batiste, fighting the Germans as a Maquis and an OSS operative.

 - MoH: Airborne, where each mission ends with a debriefing voice-over from the commanding officer.
 After a relatively minor skirmish in Italy in early 1943, he proclaims "The war has begun", and after a very over-the-top raid on a flak tower in early 1945 he says that the war is over and effectively gives the Airborne itself full credit in his speech.
 The British are mentioned in passing in one mission, Operation Market Garden - fascinatingly, in contrast to the earlier MoH: Frontline, it is presented as a great victory in spite of the fact it's actually the Allies' most notorious bungle.
-It's also an example of the reverse angle (as in the Axis consisting entirely of Germans), as despite half the game taking place in Italy you only fight Italian blackshirts in the first half of the first level - where they are much dumber than the German soldiers and only use German weapons.
+It's also an example of the reverse angle (as in the Axis consisting entirely of Germans), as despite half the game taking place in Italy you only fight Italian blackshirts in the first half of the first level - where they are much dumber than the German soldiersnote and only use German weapons.

 - Operation Darkness mixes this trope up a bit, by instead using Britain Wins The War.
 Both the plot of the game and its brief historical asides emphasize the British contribution to the war effort in the same way this trope does for the US.
 The funny thing?
 It's a Japanese game.